icerpc/icerpc-csharp/README.md

 ```

 If you want to use the IceRPC distribution from this repository instead of IceRPC from a published NuGet package, you
-need to build and install the NuGet package from this repository before building the examples, this can be done by
+will need to build and install the NuGet package from this repository before building the examples.
+This can be done by
 running the following command:

 For Linux and macOS